MrXerios/UsefulDescriptors/README.md

     e.e6 = 3.0

-Here, these two examples are just as long, but in practical applications the second example is more easily readable, especially if the number of properties is high.

 It is worth noting that:
 - It is possible to chain operations,
 - It is possible to reference the result of an expression in another expression,